 Deciding to change your logo and brand identity is often a big decision.
 Questions arise: Will we lose all brand history that accompanies our logo?
-Will customers recognize us or will they be confused?
+Will we maintain customer recognition or will confusion arise?
 Will we be able to create an even better image than the one we already have?
 All of these concerns should be factored in if you’re considering making a change.
-But when done well, a brand facelift can re-energize your brand and your customers.
+But when done well, a re-brand can re-energize your brand and your customers.

 OpenTable just announced their new logo and brand identity and here’s why they did it well: